Dangerous structures and buildings

 • demolition

-If it is not immediately dangerous
+If a building is not immediately dangerous

 If satisfactory action is not taken, an enforcement order may be issued.